Updated May, 2021

 The challenge of this type of arrangement is computing an equitable division of the crop between landowner and operator.
 The procedure shown in Table 1 can be used for this purpose.
 The cost or value of each party’s contributions for growing, harvesting and marketing the crop is listed.
 The crop is then divided in the same proportion as the value of each party’s contributions.
 An example is used to illustrate the procedure.

-The custom operator's share of the crop is computed by dividing the value of his/her contribution by the combined contribution of the landowner and operator.
-In the example, the custom operator's share of the costs of producing an acre of corn following soybeans is $123.
-The total cost is $553.
-So, the custom operator's share of the corn crop is 22 percent ($123 / $553).
-The landowner receives 78 percent ($430 / $553) of the crop.
-Also, the custom operator should receive the same percentage (i.e. 22 percent) of the government program payment.
+The custom operator's share of the crop is computed by dividing the value of their contribution by the combined contribution of the landowner and operator.
+In Table 1, the custom operator's share of the costs for producing an acre of corn following soybeans is $132.
+The total cost is $638.
+So, the custom operator's share of the corn crop is 21% ($132 / $638).
+The landowner receives 79% ($506 / $638) of the crop.
+Also, the custom operator should receive the same percentage (i.e. 21%) of any government program payments.

-If the contributions are different from those outlined above, the distribution of the crop between the custom operator and the landowner will change.
+If the contributions vary from those outlined above, the distribution of the crop between the custom operator and the landowner will change.
 Generally, the more productive the land, the lower the operator's share will be.

 The landowner may do the selecting, ordering, and delivering of the production inputs.
 So a fee would be included in the landowner’s contribution.
-However, in many situations, the custom operator is responsible for these tasks.
+However, there are situations where the custom operator is responsible for these tasks.
 So, part or all of the management charge may be listed under the customer operator rather than the landowner.
-The custom operator's costs would be refigured and he/she would receive a larger share of the crop (as shown in Table 1).
+The custom operator's costs would be refigured and they would receive a larger share of the crop (as shown in Table 1).

 There may be an advantage to having these management tasks performed by the custom operator.
-For example, the landowner may be eligible for volume discounts if the input purchases are combined with the operator's input purchases on his/her operation.
+For example, the landowner may be eligible for volume discounts if the input purchases are combined with the operator's input purchases on their operation.
 Also, less coordination is needed between the custom operator and the landowner.
-The custom operator is assured that the production inputs will be available when he/she is ready to do the field operations, and has the freedom to choose the combinations that he/she prefers.
+The custom operator is assured that the production inputs will be available when they are ready to do the field operations and have the freedom to choose the combinations that they prefer.

 The cost of crop insurance is not included in the analysis.
-It is assumed that each party will insure his/her share of the crop separately.
+It is assumed that each party will insure their share of the crop separately.

 Sometimes the grain is stored on the farm.
-In this situation, the operator may pay the owner a fee for storing his/her share of the grain.
+In this situation, the operator may pay the owner a fee for storing their share of the grain.
 An additional arrangement for hauling the grain to market may be needed.
-See Information File Iowa Farm Custom Rate Survey, or 2002 Building Rental and Contracting Rates.
+See Information File Iowa Farm Custom Rate Survey, or Farm Building Rental Rate Survey, North Central Farm Management Extension Committee.

 The division of the grain may occur in the field or after drying.
 If all the grain goes to market, the division of the grain can be done when the grain is weighed.